 Juilliard is committed to providing an educational and work environment in which health, safety, and productivity are paramount.
-Under the School's policy, specific expectations are clearly communicated, standardized, and enforced across the campus community.
+Under the School's policy, specific expectations are communicated, standardized, and enforced across the campus community.
 These guidelines include:

-- maintaining compliance with institutional, state, and federal laws; - monitoring educational and work performance; - reporting incidents and concerns by appropriate means to designated individuals (based on classification i.e. student, employee, contractor, etc.); - investigating and documenting such reports by appropriately identified individuals; - appropriately and safely intervening as a bystander on behalf of a student or an employee who may be intoxicated; - imposing corrective measure (including disciplinary action) by appropriately identified individuals; - referring an affected student or employee to counselling/rehabilitation; - keeping accurate records of incidents and actions taken; and - evaluating the data and the effectiveness of the referral process and policy.
+- maintaining compliance with institutional, state, and federal laws; - monitoring educational and work performance; - reporting incidents and concerns by appropriate means to designated individuals (based on classification i.e. student, employee, contractor, etc.); - investigating and documenting such reports by appropriately identified individuals; - appropriately and safely intervening as a bystander on behalf of a student or an employee who may be intoxicated; - imposing corrective measure (including disciplinary action) by appropriately identified individuals; - referring an affected student or employee to counseling/rehabilitation; - keeping accurate records of incidents and actions taken; and - evaluating the data and the effectiveness of the referral process and policy.

-Specific information relative to Juilliard's policies, as well as state and federal laws may be viewed at https://www.juilliard.edu/sites/default/files/juilliard_alcohol_and_drug_policy.pdf or within the student handbook, faculty handbook, and human resource policies on the Juilliard website.
+Specific information relative to Juilliard's policies, as well as state and federal laws may be viewed on Juilliard's Policies and Consumer Information web page or within the student handbook, faculty handbook, and human resource policies on the Juilliard website.